Lake View, Arkansas

 Lake View is a city in Phillips County, Arkansas, United States.
-The population was 443 at the 2010 census.
-Because there is also a Lakeview in Baxter County.
-The original settlement name was "Turkey Scratch" from the 1850s to the official declaration of the town's namesake was in the 1920s.
+As of the 2020 census, Lake View had a population of 327.
+There is also a Lakeview in Baxter County.
+The original settlement name was "Turkey Scratch" from the 1850s until the town was renamed in the 1920s.
 When the town was re-established in 1937, Lake View became one of three communities in Arkansas to be reserved for black farm families by the Resettlement Administration.
-It is one of the few communities in the U.S. with an African-American percentage at over 90 percent of the populations.
+It is one of the few communities in the U.S. with an African-American percentage at over 90 percent of the population.

 Geography

 According to the United States Census Bureau, the city has a total area of 5.0 sqmi, all land.